sustrik/ribosome/README.md

 provides a tool called nested embedded expressions.

 The embedded expressions that have been introduced so far are embedded expressions of first level.
-They can be written either as @{} and &{} or, alternatively, as @1{} and &1{}.
-During compilation the expression is evaluated and the result is written to the output.
+They can be written either as @{} and &{}.
+Alternatively, they can be written as @1{} and &1{}.
+The expression is evaluated during the compilation and the result is written to the output.

 Embedded expressions of second level are written @2{} and &2{}.
-During compilation they are replaced by embedded expressions of first level.
+They are replaced by embedded expressions of first level during the compilation.
 Similarly, embedded expressions of the third level are replaced by embedded expressions of second level.
 Et c.

 Consider, for exmaple, this script: